massimoslab/Advanced_CarND_Annex_03_Car_Chassis/README.md

 ## 02. The servo

 The servo is a MR996 servo system.
 The steering servo is attached to the front of the chassis through two L-shaped metal supports.
 The servo drives the steering angle of the front wheels through two adjustable bars, one of which connects both front wheels and the other connect to one of the two wheels.

 ![alt text][image5]
+![alt text][image6]

 ## 03. Car chassis kit